 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) estimated that employment of drafters is expected to decrease by 3% between 2014 and 2024 (www.bls.gov).
-As reported by the BLS in May of 2015, mechanical drafters earned a median annual salary of $53,520, and architectural and civil drafters received $50,710.
+The U.S. Bureau of Labor Statistics (BLS) estimated that employment of drafters would decrease by 3% between 2014 and 2024.
+As reported by the BLS in May of 2015, mechanical drafters earned a median annual salary of $53,520, and architectural and civil drafters earned median salaries of $50,710.

 Individuals can earn certification to demonstrate the validity and range of their drafting skills, but employers typically do not require their drafters to be certified, according to the BLS.
 Graduates of drafting technology programs who wish to continue their education can pursue advanced degrees in fields such as architecture or engineering.